TomasLeTrain/pt-lessons/lessons_src/lessons/lesson2.typ

   ```
 ]

-== planning stuff
-TODO:
-plan example code for each of the slides:
-- casting first slide: have code to show off casting
-- one / multiple test cases

-== things to know when presenting
+// == things to know when presenting
-- first ask who have used lists, 2d lists, and
+// - first ask who have used lists, 2d lists, and
-vectors in specific
+// vectors in specific
+//

-- mention that my goals is to introduce topics, but
+// - mention that my goals is to introduce topics, but
-  that they are responsible for actually practicing
+//   that they are responsible for actually practicing
-and researching what I cannot cover
+// and researching what I cannot cover
+//

-- functions
+// - functions
+//

-- topics for next lesson:
+// - topics for next lesson:
-- pairs
+// - pairs
-- sets
+// - sets
-- time complexity
+// - time complexity

 == Miscellaneous
 - Practice competition